Kiril-Mordan/reusables/.paa/docs/package_auto_assembler.md

 ### 7. Assembling setup directory

-Package are created following rather simple sequence of steps.
+Packages are created following rather simple sequence of steps.
 At some point of the process a temporary directory is created to store the following files:

 - `__init__.py` is a simple import from a single module
+- `<package name>.py` is a single module with all of the local dependecies
 - `cli.py` is optional packaged cli tool
-- `<package name>.py` is a single module with all of the local dependecies
+- `routes.py` is optional packaged file with fastapi routes
+- `streamlit.py` is optional packaged streamlit app
+- `setup.py` is a setup file for making a package
 - `README.md` is a package description file based on `.ipynb` file
+- `LICENSE` is optional license file
-- `setup.py` is a setup file for making a package
+- `MANIFEST.in` is a list of additional files to be included with the package
+- `mkdocs` is a folder with built mkdocs site based on optional `extra_docs` for the module, module docstring and `README.md`
+- `artifacts` contains optional files that would be packaged with the module
+- `tests` contains files needed to run tests with [`pytest`](https://docs.pytest.org/en/stable/)
+- `.paa.tracking` contains tracking files from `.paa` dir to make each release of the package independent of PPR that released it

 #### Initializing SetupDirHandler